[Containers] Kubernetes Infrastructure Monitoring with Datadog [Monitoring]

 The adoption of orchestration systems like Kubernetes is increasing to improve infrastructure scalability and fault tolerance.
 However, unlike traditional cases where only static hosts used for a long time, such as virtual machines or physical machines, dynamic and complex embedded environments like Kubernetes require monitoring using an integrated monitoring tool like Datadog that can provide real-time visibility into hosts, containers, applications, and the entire Kubernetes environment

-In traditional host-centric infrastructure, the two main layers to monitor are the application and the host running the application.
-In orchestrated environments, a new layer of abstraction is added: containers and Kubernetes themselves must be monitored to comprehensively track the infrastructure.
+: In traditional host-centric infrastructure, the main layers to monitor are the "application" and the "host running the application."
+In orchestration environments, a new abstraction layer is added, and to comprehensively track the infrastructure, it is necessary to monitor containers and Kubernetes itself.

 ● Distributed applications are constantly moving

-: Kubernetes constantly moves pods between hosts, scaling them up and down to meet demand.
-To properly understand your applications and their content, you need to monitor all pods and the applications running within them.
-However, because Kubernetes automatically schedules workloads, it can be difficult to continuously check where these pods are actually running.
+.
+Kubernetes constantly moves Pods between hosts, scaling up and down to meet demand.
+To properly understand your applications and their content, you need to monitor all Pods and the applications running within them.
+However, because Kubernetes automatically schedules workloads, it's difficult to continuously check where these Pods are actually running.

-A typical Kubernetes cluster has many dynamic and changing elements, so tags and labels are the only reliable way to identify pods and the applications within them.
+.
+Because typical Kubernetes clusters have many dynamic/mutable elements, tags and labels are the only reliable way to identify Pods and the applications within them.
 Without labels and tags, it would be nearly impossible to aggregate or interpret performance data from a constantly changing Kubernetes infrastructure.

 Monitor Kubernetes platform environments at any scale